 The industries that are subject to TRI reporting requirements vary substantially in size, scope, and business type.
 As a result, the amounts and types of chemicals used, generated, and managed by facilities within a given industry sector often differ greatly from those of facilities in other sectors.
 For facilities in the same sector, however, the processes, products, and regulatory requirements are often similar, resulting in similar manufacture, processing, or other use of chemicals.

-Seven industry sectors reported 89% of the quantities of TRI chemicals managed as production-related waste in 2017.
-A majority of TRI chemical waste managed originated from the chemical manufacturing sector (51%).
+Seven industry sectors reported 89% of the quantities of TRI chemicals managed as production-related wasteproduction-related wasteThe sum of all non-accidental chemical waste generated at a facility.
+It is the sum of on-site environmental releases (minus quantities from non-routine, one-time events), on-site waste management (recycling, treatment, and combustion for energy recovery), and off-site transfers for disposal, treatment, recycling or energy recovery. in 2018.
+A majority of TRI chemical waste managed originated from the chemical manufacturing sector (55%).

 For more details on how the amounts and proportions of TRI chemicals managed as waste have changed over time, see the production-related waste managed by industry trend graph.

-This page was published in March 2019 and uses the 2017 TRI National Analysis dataset made public in TRI Explorer in October 2018.
+This page was published in February 2020 and uses the 2018 TRI National Analysis dataset made public in TRI Explorer in November 2019.